 1. Overview

-To fix this, I designed an AI-powered system that automatically converts meeting transcripts into fully structured project boards inside ClickUp.
-The system extracts tasks, subtasks, owners, deadlines, blockers, dependencies, and action items—then generates a clean, organized project structure without requiring manual notes.
-This eliminated meeting cleanup time and ensured no action item was ever missed again.
+This case study documents the implementation of an AI-powered meeting-to-execution workflow that automatically converts meeting transcripts into fully structured project boards inside ClickUp.
+The system extracts tasks, subtasks, owners, priorities, deadlines, blockers, and dependencies—then generates execution-ready boards within minutes, without manual note-taking or follow-up documentation.

 2. Background & Context